 (1) Conflict of interest evaluation.
-Before verification services may begin, each responsible entity must coordinate with the verification body with which it has engaged to perform verification to conduct a conflict of interest evaluation between itself and any verification bodies, verifiers, lead verifiers, sector-specific verifiers, independent reviewers, and subcontractors intending to perform verification under the requirements of this chapter.
+Before verification services may begin, each responsible entity must coordinate with the verification body with which it has engaged to perform verification to conduct a conflict of interest evaluation between itself and any

+Commented [A144]: Establishes guidelines for self-evaluations and standards for Ecology to deem high, medium, and low potential conflict of interest.
+Includes information on application and submittal requirements and procedures for monitoring potential future conflicts. verification bodies, verifiers, lead verifiers, sector-specific verifiers, independent reviewers, and subcontractors intending to perform verification under the requirements of this chapter.